mjmunger/sysutils/README.md

 # Installation

-To installt these scripts, clone them to some place reasonable (/usr/share?), and then run `install.sh` as root.
+To install these scripts, clone them to some place reasonable (/usr/share?), and then run `install.sh` as root.
 To uninstall, run `uninstall.sh` as root.

 # Utilities